 Create a Curves adjustment layer on top of the layers and increase the lightness.
 On this layer mask, use a soft black brush to make the light effect visible only in the middle of the background:

-brush to paint more light for the middle of the forest.
+a New Layer and change its Blend Mode to Soft Light 100%.
+Use a Soft White Brush to paint more light for the middle of the forest.

-2. Add the Tree
+2. How to Add the Tree

-Isolate the tree and add it to the midground.
+Isolate the tree and add it to the mid ground.
 Use Control-T to decrease the length a bit.

-Use a layer mask to remove the hard edges and blend the tree with the ground:
+Use a Layer Mask to remove the hard edges and blend the tree with the ground:

 Apply a Gaussian Blur of 4 px and erase the blur effect on the filter mask, leaving it visible only on the tree contour to fit the softness of the background:

-Create a new layer, change the mode to Overlay 100% and fill with 50% gray:
+Create a New Layer, change the mode to Overlay 100% and Fill with 50% gray: